bobb34/QST/README.md

 QST allows you to view/mark users quizzes and tests and examine detailed statistics for each quiz/survey/test and question(s) in it.
 Real time results analysis.

-Share your questions with other QST users or your Question Bank Administrator (export/import questions as QST XML).
+Share your questions with other QST users or your Question Bank Administrator (export/import questions with images and pdf's as QST XML).
 Import questions and answers (including images) in your word .docs.
 Import questions and answers (including images) from Moodle XML files.